TeemoTheYiffer/osquery/README.md

     - `pip install -r requirements.txt`
 10. Install latest version of `py2app`.
     - `pip install py2app`
-11. Package your python app with py2app within your venv.
+11. Package your python apps with py2app within your venv.
-    - `python setup.py py2app`
+    - `python setup.py py2app` for the main `osquery.app` deployment
+    - `python intrusion_setup.py py2app` for the Intrusion Detection `intrusiondetection.app` app
-12. This creates a `dist` folder which contains your `main.app`.
+12. This creates a `dist` folder which contains your `osquery.app`.
 This app contains all required libraries, including a virtualized python.
-You would want to test the `main.app` by double clicking it and running it.
-If you have issues, try running the `main` shell script, path: `main.app/Contents/MacOS/main`, within the `main.app` itself to get a console output and see any error.
+You would want to test the `osquery.app` by double clicking it and running it.
+If you have issues, try running the `osquery` shell script, path: `osquery.app/Contents/MacOS/osquery`, within the `osquery.app` itself to get a console output and see any error.
+You can now modify the original scripts under `osquery.app/Contents/MacOS/Resources` to retrofit the app.